-You’ll also get a ton of fonts and icons to pick from so you can unleash the artist in you and build the layouts that appeal to you, your site’s visitors and most importantly, the subscribers.
+You’ll also get a ton of fonts and icons to pick from so you can unleash the artist in you and build layouts that appeal to you, your site’s visitors, and, most importantly, your subscribers.

 It can be a nightmare if the formatting gets messed up and you realize that after you’ve already uploaded the code.
 The solution is Syntax Highlighter.
 This plugin makes it relatively simple to post syntax highlighted code on to your WordPress site without the fear of messing up its formatting or having to edit the code manually.
 The readability is also enhanced due to the code being separate from the text.

 Kinsta brings convenience to a whole new level for you.
-It is an all-in-one WordPress Hosting service provider that manages your entire website’s infrastructure for you.
+It is an all-in-one WordPress hosting service that manages your entire website’s infrastructure for you.

 You get CDN network support from Kinsta and you are free to use any third party CDN if you prefer as well.
-It has free SSL and SPDY support and provides IPv4 addresses and for those of you with a passion for techy words and an in-depth function breakdowns, it uses Nginx, an event-based web server, and also the much more recent HHVM interpreter.
-Also, it has TLS support for all CDN setups and HTTPS stacks with the best performance, basically, it’s really fast!
+It has free SSL and SPDY support and provides IPv4 addresses and for those of you with a passion for techy words, it uses Nginx, an event-based web server, and also the much more recent HHVM interpreter.
+Also, it has TLS support for all CDN setups and HTTPS stacks with the best performance.
+Basically, it’s really fast!

 The most prominent feature is Dynamic load balancing which makes a network of three virtual machines and leaves very little chance of software or maintenance downtime, which is a really great thing.

-MailChimp is one of the most popular plugins out there.
-It’s easy to integrate and get used to with a simple drag and drop designer to build your own and email and to create campaigns.
+Mailchimp is one of the most popular email marketing services out there.
+It’s easy to integrate and get used to with a simple drag-and-drop designer to build your own email designs.